EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Introduction

-Recently, machine learning (ML) has been increasingly applied to simulate collisions of deformable objects, aiming to overcome the limitations of classical physics-based methods.
+Recently, Machine Learning (ML) has been increasingly applied to simulate collisions of deformable objects, aiming to overcome the limitations of classical physics-based methods.
 Broadly, these techniques could be categorized into data-driven approaches that learn directly from data and physics-informed approaches that integrate ML within the physical laws.
-A significant advancement in data-driven methods was the adoption of Graph Neural Networks (GNNs), which deliver a flexible and scalable framework for modeling systems with complex geometry and dynamical interactions \cite{li2018learning, pfaff2020learning, sanchez2020learning, cao2023efficient}.
-On the other hand, Physics-informed methods, such as Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics}, Deep Energy Method (DEM) \cite{samaniego2020energy}, and Lagrangian neural networks \cite{cranmer2020lagrangian}, incorporate Partial Differential Equation (PDE) based priors via strong or weak formulations to integrate data-driven flexibility with physical consistency.
+A significant advancement in data-driven methods was the adoption of Graph Neural Networks (GNNs), which deliver a flexible and scalable framework for modeling systems with complex geometry and dynamical interactions \citep{li2018learning, pfaff2020learning, sanchez2020learning, cao2023efficient}.
+On the other hand, Physics-informed methods, such as Physics-Informed Neural Networks (PINNs) \citep{raissi2019physics}, Deep Energy Method (DEM) \citep{samaniego2020energy}, and Lagrangian neural networks \citep{cranmer2020lagrangian}, incorporate Partial Differential Equation (PDE) based priors via strong or weak formulations to integrate data-driven flexibility with physical consistency.

-Despite these advances, existing models often struggle to maintain equivariance in latent representations, a critical factor for accurately capturing the geometric and topological properties of deformable bodies.
-In the absence of equivariant embeddings, models may fail to generalize under transformations such as translations and rotations, resulting in physically implausible simulations.
-Several GNN-based simulators address this by updating node and edge features with kernels derived from invariant encodings \cite{brandstetter2021geometric, satorras2021n, han2022learning, huang2022equivariant, valencia2024se}.
+Despite the advances, critical challenges remain. \textbf{Deformable objects exhibit complex internal forces, and collisions introduce multi-body interactions, making it difficult for existing data-driven methods to accurately simulate their dynamics.
+A further challenge lies in ensuring the equivariance in latent representations of data-driven methods, which is essential for guaranteeing that predictions respect physical symmetries.} In the absence of equivariant embeddings, models may fail to generalize under transformations such as translations and rotations, resulting in physically implausible simulations.
+Several GNN-based simulators achieve equivariant embeddings by updating node and edge features with kernels derived from invariant encodings \citep{brandstetter2021geometric, satorras2021n, han2022learning, huang2022equivariant, valencia2024se}.
 While promising, these approaches have primarily focused on physical systems such as cloth, rigid bodies, and fluids, where the interactions are relatively simpler and do not involve the complex contact dynamics and deformations present in deformable-body collisions.
 Moreover, they typically work on systems discretized with a large number of nodes, resulting in high computational costs.